 How Often Should Seniors Schedule Heart Health Checkups?

 Most adults over 65 should see their doctor for a heart checkup at least once a year.
 These visits monitor blood pressure, cholesterol, and other risk factors.
-If issues are found—such as high blood pressure—more frequent checkups may be recommended to stay ahead of complications.
+If issues are found such as high blood pressure, more frequent checkups may be recommended to prevent complications.

 Modern cardiology offers seniors powerful tools to detect issues early and improve outcomes.
 Key advancements include: